Effective Date: August 15, 2022

 Violation of Privacy Rights

-In the event that a breach of your protected health information occurs by UPMC or one of its Business Associates, you will be provided with written notification as required by law.
+If a breach of your health information occurs at UPMC or one of its Business Associates, you will be provided with written notification as required by the Health Insurance Portability and Accountability Act (HIPAA) and its regulations.

 You also may file a complaint with the Secretary of the U.S. Department of Health and Human Services.
 To file a complaint with the Secretary of Health and Human Services, you must 1) name the UPMC place or person that you believe violated your privacy rights and describe how that place or person violated your privacy rights; and 2) file the complaint within 180 days of when you knew or should have known that the violation occurred.
 All complaints to the Secretary of the U.S. Department of Health and Human Services must be in writing and addressed to: